Pilot Dies After Falling From Hot-Air Balloon In Vermont

 None of the other passengers were injured, police said.

-The NTSB and FAA will be investigating the incident.MORE NEWS: To Do List: Pickleball Pop-Up, Shakespeare On The Common, Hydrangea Festival
+The NTSB and FAA are investigating the incident.MORE NEWS: Car Crashes Into Utility Pole, House In Saugus